HITECHCRIME/HC_SG41_Cannibal/README.md

 evade the forces
 let it out and cut it out

-evade forces
+evade forces ------- change
 let them out the foyer (????) fire

-x
+breeeath ---

-x
+that all, that's enough

-let them in x bunk at the cleaver
+let them - in a bunk at the cleaver let them x (?) going